Invoking the BSR APIs

 You can also use generated SDKs to download a client from the BSR.

-The Connect protocol also makes it easy to consume non-streaming (aka “unary”) endpoints from clients that, for whatever reason, cannot use a generated Connect or gRPC client.
+The Connect protocol also makes it easy to consume non-streaming (aka “unary”) endpoints from clients that, for whatever reason, can't use a generated Connect or gRPC client.

 For example, you can even use curl